Mountain mentor of the month: December 2017

-Summit County Mountain Mentors, the community-based mentoring program matching caring adult volunteers with youths aged 8 to 16, is honoring its Mentor of the Month for December, Travis Opheim.
+Summit County Mountain Mentors, a community-based mentorship program that matches caring volunteers with children ages 8 to 16, has named Larry Furrer its Mentor of the Month for December.

-The well-established program’s mission is to positively influence the county’s youth to lead healthy lifestyles through a consistent, one-on-one relationship with an adult.
-Research shows this connection can help a young person overcome certain life challenges as well as learn skills that may prove valuable in the mentee’s development.
+The program aims to positively influence Summit County’s youth to lead healthy lifestyles through a consistent, one-on-one relationship with an adult.
+Research shows this kind of connection can help a young person overcome many life challenges, as well as learn skills that prove valuable in the child’s development.

 Start a dialogue, stay on topic and be civil.

 If you don't follow the rules, your comment may be deleted.